womenhackfornonprofits/pimp-my-cause-django/README.md

 	 `pip install -r requirements.txt`

-	 This will get all the dependencies.
+	 This will get all the Python dependencies.
+10. Install all the Geo Django dependencies using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) `brew bundle`

+	If you can't use Homebew, you can install the dependencies mentioned in the Brewfile manually.
+[Django GIS Intstructions](https://docs.djangoproject.com/en/1.11/ref/contrib/gis/install/#macos)

 9. Create a database locally for the project to run: